jitinnair1/tail/_posts/footnotes.md

 Lastly, this feature was adapted (read stolen) from [this post](https://tools.simonwillison.net/colophon#footnotes-experiment.html) by Simon Willison.
 Some of the changes I made are:

-- Clicking the footnote does not take you to the footnote listed at the end of the page, instead the interaction now works as hover to preview, click to toggle/hide.
-The footnotes are listed at the bottom of the page only so that the footnote references are visible say when the page is printed.
+- Clicking the footnote does not take you to the footnote listed at the end of the page, instead the interaction now works as hover to preview, click to toggle/hide.[^5]
-- The popup now does not contain the back-link symbol.
+- The popup content now does not contain the back-link symbol.

 [^1]: This is the first footnote.
 It provides additional information that would otherwise clutter the main text.